nogibjj/rust-mini-project-2/README.md

 Title: Basic File Encryption Utility

 Description: This mini project is a simple command-line interface (CLI) application that provides basic file encryption and decryption using a symmetric-key algorithm.
-A basic file encryption utility that supports encryption and decryption using the AES256-CBC mode with PKCS7 padding.
-You can use it by providing the input file, output
+The main implementation is in Main.rs

 ## Build
 ```